Nispeon/Nispeon/README.md

 ..
 Well for now I don't have much in public, most of my stuff was either for school or just not good enough.

-But I'll add the links here when the time comes, and it'll be pinned on my page anyways.
+But I'll add the links here when the time comes, and they'll be pinned on my page anyways.

 ## Contact me